zweepje/ESP32_BLE_Matrix_Hub/README.md

 ---

+> [!CAUTION]
+> This docuementation is outdated as a rewrite of the webserver is going on!
+> Please use this work-tree for testing: https://github.com/ToBiDi0410/iPixel-ESP32/tree/0602925e64fb0f41a694e3bdc56e55c945941ec6

 # ⚠️⚠️⚠️ UNSTABLE
 This is currently only work-in-progress with the only supported device beeing the ESP32-S3 (SuperMicro).
 Support for further ESP32 boards is planned.